suhlig/revealing/README.markdown

 # TODO

 1. `revealing doctor` to analyze tools
-1. Target folders mirror source, so that we don't risk duplicates
+1. Rubocop
-1. Read desired versions of dependencies from a YAML file (with sensible defaults coming from this project)
+1. Read desired dependencies (URLs or version numbers) from ENV vars or a YAML file (with sensible defaults coming from this project)
 1. Re-add ditaa processing
 1. Add mathjax (copy to target if present, otherwise use CDN)
+1. Add guard-livereload to the generated project
 1. Expose customization of
    * highlight-style
    * slide-level